How Much Time Do People Spend on Social Media?

-Social media platforms are the applications and websites that allow people to share their pictures, videos, gifs, snaps, tweets, pins or simply text messages.
-These platforms are famous because they share content from one point to another, quickly, efficiently and in real-time.
+How much time do people spend on social media: Social media platforms are the applications and websites that allow people to share their pictures, videos, gifs, snaps, tweets, pins, or simply text messages.
+These platforms are famous because they share content from one point to another, quickly, efficiently, and in real-time.

-Nowadays social media for people is synonymous to all the apps on their smartphones.
+Nowadays social media for people is synonymous with all the apps on their smartphones.
 But the fact is, social media started out as a communication tool through computers.

 However, have you ever wondered how much time you actually spend on social media?
 And what about other people who have the same demography as you?

 The amount of time that we dedicate to all the social media platforms is continuously increasing, with no sign of slowing down anytime soon.
-Of all the time that we spend using the internet, thirty per cent is allocated to social media platforms.
+Of all the time that we spend using the internet, 30 %is allocated to social media platforms.

 Whereas, teens spend nine hours a day on one of the many social media platforms.

 And while teens do take away the prize for being the most extreme social media users, the number of adults who use social media is moving upwards too.
-In 2005, only 5 per cent of Americans were regular social media users.
-Now, this figure has reached to more than 70 per cent.
+In 2005, only 5 %of Americans were regular social media users.
+Now, this figure has reached more than 70 %.
 Impressive growth!

-The major reason for this continuous increase is the fact that Facebook is continually upgrading functions of all the four of its apps, Facebook, Messenger, Instagram and WhatsApp.
+The major reason for this continuous increase is the fact that Facebook is continually upgrading functions of all four of its apps, Facebook, Messenger, Instagram, and WhatsApp.
 All these apps make the cross-using easier even cross-post.

-Out of all the time we spend being online, 60 per cent times we do it via mobile phones.
+Out of all the time we spend being online, 60 %of times we do it via mobile phones.

-Social media platforms are further evolving to take this engagement on another level.
+Social media platforms are further evolving to take this engagement to another level.
 They regularly keep adding more new features to attract more and more people and thus slowly increasing these digits.

 Surprisingly, an average person spends approximately 116 minutes scrolling through social media feeds every day.
 This means, an average person spends 5 years and 4 months of their life doing nothing, but helping companies like Facebook and Instagram earning more and more revenue every day.